 Be wary of companies offering debt consolidation as most often the consolidation simply replaces your existing debts with one large loan and a high interest rate and a longer term.
 Some debt consolidation companies are actually scam operations that prey on the vulnerable.
 Never agree to pay a fee up front before your debts are settled.
 This has become such a prevalent scam that the FTC made a law against it.

 While this option is virtually nonexistent in the business world, some individuals may qualify for some types of debt forgiveness, either through government programs or with the approval of the creditor.
 For example, an individual may persuade a creditor to discharge a debt in the face of a severe medical condition or similar circumstances.

 If you have amassed a mountain of debt and are unable to secure an out-of-court solution, bankruptcy is likely your best option.
 An experienced lawyer who handles debt relief matters will be familiar with Texas law and will be able to explain your options for bankruptcy, then negotiate with creditors and work with you on a fresh start.
-Contact the seasoned bankruptcy attorneys at the Law Offices of Bill F. Payne, P.C. today for a consultation.
+Contact the seasoned bankruptcy attorneys at the Law Offices of Bill F. Payne, P.C. today for a free consultation.